 Cherry Hill, NJ

-It was a night filled with the presentation of milestone awards by executive vice-president, Dan Pomponio, to many employees who have continued their careers with Precision Automation for 25 years or more, and with an impassioned speech from the president, Fred Rexon Jr., who acknowledged the company’s continued existence through a tough economic slump and indicators of a promising future.
+It was a night filled with the presentation of milestone awards by executive vice-president, Dan Pomponio, to many employees who have continued their careers with Precision Automation for 25 years or more.
+Also an impassioned speech from the president, Fred Rexon Jr., who acknowledged the company’s continued existence through a tough economic slump and indicators of a promising future.
 The balance of the evening included testimonials to Mr. Rexon from colleagues and lifelong friends.

 Glen Morris expressed his admiration for Mr. Rexon, acknowledging his attributes as not only a boss, but also as a teacher, friend, counselor, father figure and much more.
 These attributes are not just felt by Mr. Morris or the coworkers at the Cherry Hill plant.
 Mr. Morris movingly expressed the heartfelt views of the Indiana plant as well, along with listing the qualities of an extraordinary man and leader.

 Mr. Rexon handed the reins of the Cherry Hill plant to his successor, Fred Rexon, Jr., a few years ago while retaining the position of Chairman of the Board of paco manufacturing® until this past year.
 He has now passed this position onto his son as well.
 This past year also introduced three generations into the company, continuing a fine tradition of leadership in both companies as we begin the next decade of the Twenty-First Century.
 Thank you, Mr. Rexon for your leadership, your insight and the care you showed both your employees and, above all, your customers and partners in business for all these years.